hydrocomputing/pymf6/DEVELOPER.md

 Examples are typically a combination of Python source code files and one or more Jupyter Notebooks.
 You can include a Python file into a Notebook with `%load`.

+## Versioning

+Version numbers are handled by setuptools.
+Use git tags such as `1.0.0` for versions.
+This version will be used in all relevant places such as the program and the documentation.

 ## Building and Testing